Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

             * Photographic style and equipment,
             * Educational accreditations.
       * I want view this artist's gallery to evaluate his skills
-        1. A clearly labelled Gallery page is provded in the navigation on every page.
+        1. A clearly labelled Gallery page is provided in the navigation on every page.
         2. The artist's pictures are displayed in a simple and appealing way in the gallery, giving visitors the possibility of opening, zooming and sliding through different pictures.

  * As a potential client or interested observer:
       * I want to know whether other clients have been satisfied with his work and the service received
         1. Quotes by some of the artist's followers on social media are displayed under the "About me" section, to further increase the photographer's trustworthiness.
       * I want to be able to easily get in touch with the artist
-        1. A clearly labelled Contact page is provded in the navigation on every page.
+        1. A clearly labelled Contact page is provided in the navigation on every page.
         2. The contact page provides info such as the artist's: address, phone number and email.
         3. The contact page is also featured with a contact form, to get in touch with him directly from the website.
       * I want to follow the artist on social media and be updated about any news